Bisecting masses with families of parallel hyperplanes: Proof

 \begin{lemma} If $\mathcal U(t)$ is a generic point set path, $t_*$ an exceptional time, and $\mathcal H(t_*)$ an almost bisecting arrangement, then there exists a unique valid arrangement path $\mathcal F(t)\neq \mathcal H(t)$, such that $\mathcal F(t_*)$ is almost bisecting, and the oversaturated family of $\mathcal F(t_*)$ has the same core as the oversaturated family of $\mathcal H(t_*)$. \end{lemma}

 Before going into the proof of this key lemma, let us show how combining it with \cref{almost_bisecting} we obtain \cref{parity}.

 \begin{proof} Again we might think of $q(t)$ moving and the rest of the points being fixed.
 Since the path is generic any bisecting arrangement at time $t_j-\epsilon$ that is not almost bisecting at time $t_j$, is bisecting in an interval that contains the interval $[t_{j-1},t_{j+1}]$.
 So we only need to analyze the paths of arrangements that are almost bisecting at $t_j$.
-By \cref{moving} if there are any such arrangements, then there are exaclty two, $\mathcal H(t_j+\epsilon)$ and $\mathcal F(t_j+\epsilon)$.
-Now we use \cref{almost_bisecting} to analyse the four cases: if both are bisecting, the number of bisecting arrangements increases by two at $t_j$, if both are non bisecting then number of bisecting arrangements decreases by two at $t_j$.
-If one of them is bisecting and the other one is not (this can happen in two ways), then the number of bisecting arrangements stays invariant at $t_j$. \end{proof}
+By \cref{moving} if there are any such arrangements, then there is a set of in disjoint pairs.
+Let $\mathcal H(t_j+\epsilon)$ and $\mathcal F(t_j+\epsilon)$ be one such pair.
+Now we use \cref{almost_bisecting} to analyse the four cases: if both are bisecting, the number of bisecting arrangements increases by two at $t_j$, if both are non-bisecting, then the number of bisecting arrangements decreases by two at $t_j$.
+If one of them is bisecting and the other one is not (this can happen in two ways), then the number of bisecting arrangements remians invariant at $t_j$.
+When we consider all such pairs, the parity constraints add up, and therefore the parity of the total number stays invariant. \end{proof}

 Our final step is proving \cref{moving}.

 \begin{proof}[Proof of \cref{moving}]

 Assume that $\mathcal H(t_j)$ is almost bisecting.
 We are going to stop the movement of the points, and move continuously $\mathcal H(t_j)$ along a path of arrangements until we find another valid almost bisecting arrangement, $\mathcal F(t_j)$.